vishalsingh2972/100xDevs_2.0/README.md

 Documenting all my learnings from 100xDevs cohort 2.0 by [@hkirat](https://github.com/hkirat). <br>
 This repository contains the [notes](https://quickest-juniper-f9c.notion.site/Cohort-2-0-FullStack-Open-Source-6b6c2a9f1282499aba4782b88bf7e204), [topics discussed](https://projects.100xdevs.com/) and assignment solutions from the cohort.

+This repository contains the <a href="https://quickest-juniper-f9c.notion.site/Cohort-2-0-FullStack-Open-Source-6b6c2a9f1282499aba4782b88bf7e204" target="_blank">notes</a>, <a href="https://projects.100xdevs.com/" target="_blank">topics discussed</a> and assignment solutions from the cohort.

 ## Topics covered in the cohort

 - 🚀 MERN Stack